AVSystem/developer-zone/docs/Anjay_integrations/Implementing_LwM2M_objects_on_RaspberryPi.md

 You should be able to see a default value reported in the command-line terminal.

-0. In home directory, create the file ~/button_object_forwarder.py:
+0. In home directory, create the file ~/button_object_forwarder.py and paste the following into it:

+=== "SenseHat"

       ```
       from sense_hat import SenseHat